 Cardenas Markets revealed its intention to buy six Rio Ranch Market locations in Southern California on Thursday.
 During the transition time, as they are progressively incorporated into Cardenas Markets, the business will continue as usual at the Rio Ranch locations.

 Acquisition of Rio Ranch Market

-Rio Ranch Market chain focuses on fresh foods like meat, produce prepared foods, and bakery items, according to Thursday’s press release.
-The company’s stores are located in Perris, San Bernardino, Chino, Banning, Fontana, and Riverside.
+According to Thursday’s press release, the Rio Ranch Market chain focuses on fresh foods like meat, produce-prepared foods, and bakery items.
+The company’s stores are in Perris, San Bernardino, Chino, Banning, Fontana, and Riverside.

 Cardenas Market’s Expansion in Southern California